Skip to content

 3

-Youth Workshops & Events
+Youth Workshops and Events

 Children participating at a sensory engagement board during LASAN Earth Day, drawing pictures of what they love most about parks under a tented booth setup

-A sensory engagement board at youth events and pop-ups, like pictured here at LASAN Earth Day, encouraged participants to draw what they love most about parks.
+A sensory engagement board at youth events and pop-ups, like pictured here at LASAN Earth Day, encouraged participants to draw what they love most about parks

 The Robert Group, 2025.

-Download the Draft PNA PDF
+Download the PNA PDFs

 Sign Up for Project Updates